back

 While a number of treatment options exist, NAD+ may work as an effective supplement to help keep inflammation balanced.
 Whether you’re familiar with NAD+ or just learning about it, we’ll break it down for you the ways NAD+ could help with inflammation in the body!

-What Exactly is NAD+?
+What Exactly Is NAD+?

 Discovered in the early 1900s as a vital component of alcohol fermentation, NAD+ is a naturally occurring enzyme in the body that plays a lot of different roles.
 Its main role, though, is to help cells turn nutrients into energy so they can carry out vital tasks, such as metabolism and DNA repair.
 Recent research has shown that we have less NAD+ as we age, which could be a potential cause of many age-related illnesses—that just proves how important NAD+ is!